rcascos/add-to-homescreen/README.md

 # add-to-homescreen 📱 🖥️

+## Diff

+Fork of [philfung/add-to-homescreen](https://github.com/philfung/add-to-homescreen) repo, version 2.93.
+The main differences with the original are:

+- Works on Firefox for Android (with an icon created specifically for that browser).
+- New "DisplayOption" named "installChromeAndroid".
+If true, it offers to install the app not only in Chrome for Desktop but also Chrome for Android.

 ## Motivation

 Add to home screen allows websites and PWA's to work like native apps without registering in the Apple or Google App Stores.
 Currently, it is very difficult to get users to add web apps to their home screen, limiting the utility of such websites compared to native apps.
 See [related Medium blog post](https://medium.com/@philipfung/add-to-homescreen-websites-an-option-for-startups-in-2023-efb92f5e03ad).